 Training with Australia Wide First Aid offers additional benefits that others may not have, besides a guarantee of the best pricing possible.
-This includes nationally recognised training, option for 1-day courses, same-day certification, and access to first aid supplies.
+This includes nationally recognised training, option for 1-day courses and same-day certification.
 And if you’re registering for a group of 8 people or more, you can also take advantage of on-site first aid training.

 Are You Qualified to Do First Aid?

 Remember that having first aid knowledge isn’t just for coping with unexpected emergencies.
 It can be described as an unavoidable aspect of any Australian workplace, as many businesses and facilities are required to have at least 1 person who can provide first aid in times of emergency.

 Students need to be at least 14 years old to take an accredited first aid course that will earn them a Statement of Attainment.
 Those younger than 18 years old need to present parental consent prior to attending a course.
 After completing the assessment and attending the face-to-face training, all successful students will be able to receive a digital copy of their Statement of Attainment, which proves that they are trained to provide first aid.

 Types of First Aid Offered by Australia Wide First Aid